 Cookies are as much of a part of the holidays as wrapped presents and watching “A Charlie Brown Christmas.”
-In this often hectic season, sometimes we resort to taking shortcuts with our baking and buy ready-to-bake cookie dough.
-If that’s something you do, be warned: don’t eat the raw dough.
+But whether you're baking from scratch or using ready-to-bake dough, resist the urge to eat the raw dough.

 It used to be that people only worried that the raw eggs in the batter could transmit salmonella, but now there's even more concern about the flour in the dough.
 Raw flour may contain specific kinds of E. coli that cause disease by making toxin called Shiga toxin.
 The bacteria are called Shiga toxin-producing E.coli or STEC.

 Researchers found 56 cases in 24 states of STEC linked to contaminated flour from December 2015 to September 2016.
 They had symptoms including vomiting and dehydration.
 They published their findings in the November 2017 New England Journal of Medicine.

 “Flour is derived from a grain that comes directly from the field and typically is not treated to kill bacteria,” says Leslie Smoot, Ph.D., a senior advisor in FDA’s Office of Food Safety and a specialist in the microbiological safety of processed foods, in a press release from June 2016.

 If an animal relieves itself in a field, bacteria from its waste could contaminate the grain, which is then harvested and milled into flour.
 Because flour goes directly from this point into your batter without any sterilization step in between, that's why there's the possibility of getting sick.

 This isn't the first time people have been warned about eating raw cookie batter.